Violent Crimes Attorney In Louisiana

 In Louisiana, prosecutors are rarely lenient with violent offenders.
 That means that if you’ve been charged with assault or battery, you need an experienced assault & battery defense lawyer to take on your case.

-Experienced Violent Crime Lawyer in Baton Rouge
+Experienced Violent Crime Lawyer in Louisiana

 If you or a loved one has been charged with a violent crime in Louisiana, seek out experienced criminal defense lawyers who can help you along every step of your trial process.
 The law firm of Rozas has offices in Baton Rouge, Lafayette, Shreveport, Alexandria, and Lake Charles have been working in Louisiana for decades, so we have the experience and the will to get you the help you deserve.
 Give us a call or come by our offices as soon as you can.